OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 The RTPS implementation in OpenDDS uses a port for SPDP, a port for SEDP, and a port for conventional RTPS messages.
 The relay mirrors this idea and exposes three ports to handle each type of traffic.

-To keep NAT bindings alive, clients send STUN binding requests and indications periodically to the RtspRelay ports.
+To keep NAT bindings alive, clients send STUN binding requests and indications periodically to the RtpsRelay ports.
 Participants using ICE may use these ports as a STUN server for determining a server reflexive address.
 The timing parameters for the periodic messages are controlled via the ICE configuration variables for server reflexive addresses.